Xyt564/python/youtube/README.md

 Tkinter-based GUI for a clean, intuitive interface Powered by pytubefix for reliable video downloading

-Tech Stack:
+Tech Stack: Python 3, Tkinter and pytubefix
-Python 3
-Tkinter
-pytubefix

 Purpose: This app was built as a learning project to practice: